seleniumbase/SeleniumBase/examples/example_logs/ReadMe.md

 <li><a href="https://github.com/seleniumbase/SeleniumBase/blob/master/examples/example_logs/screenshot.png">screenshot.png</a></li>
 </ul>

-<b>In addition to log files, you can also generate a dashboard and test reports.</b>
+<b>In addition to log files, you can also generate dashboards and test reports.</b>

 --------

 <h3><img src="https://seleniumbase.io/img/logo6.png" title="SeleniumBase" width="32" /> The SeleniumBase Dashboard:</h3>

-The ``--dashboard`` option for pytest generates a SeleniumBase Dashboard located at ``dashboard.html``, which updates automatically as tests run and produce results.
+🔵 The ``--dashboard`` option for pytest generates a SeleniumBase Dashboard located at ``dashboard.html``, which updates automatically as tests run and produce results.
 Example:

 ```bash
 pytest --dashboard --rs --headless